 About Leesa Soulodre

-Leesa Soulodre is Chief Innovation Officer of Inspirit IoT, an Adjunct Faculty Member of Singapore Management University, and an Expert for the European Research Agency on SME ICT Disruption.
+Leesa Soulodre is the General Partner of R3i Ventures, and an Adjunct Faculty Member of Singapore Management University, and an Expert for the European Research Agency on SME ICT Disruption.
+She is a Board member of RunwayHQ, Rubens Technologies and Board Advisor to a portfolio of the world's leading companies.

 As a serial en/intrepreneur, Leesa has worked for more than 20 years on the cutting edge of strategy and technology.
 She has advised more than 400+ multinationals and their start-ups in 19 sectors across Europe, Asia Pacific and the Americas and led companies with turnovers from $4M to $14B USD into new markets.
 She has shared the exhilaration of one IPO, numerous exits, and the hard knocks of lessons learned.